LaMonte Wade Jr Player Props: Giants vs. Astros

 LaMonte Wade Jr At The Plate

-- Wade leads San Francisco with an OBP of .430 this season while batting .243 with 20 walks and 10 runs scored.
+- Wade leads San Francisco with 19 hits and an OBP of .443 this season.

-- Among the qualifying hitters in baseball, his batting average ranks 110th, his on-base percentage ranks fifth, and he is 30th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 79th in batting average, fourth in on-base percentage, and 13th in slugging.

-- Wade will look to extend his six-game hitting streak.
-He's batting .316 with three homers over the course of his last outings.
+- Wade is batting .389 with four homers during his last outings and is on a seven-game hitting streak.

-- Looking at the 25 games he has played this season, he's hit a long ball in five of them (20.0%), and in 5.3% of his trips to the dish.
+- He has hit a long ball in six games this year (23.1%), homering in 6.1% of his trips to the dish.

-- In seven games this season, Wade has picked up an RBI, with more than one RBI once.
+- In eight games this season, Wade has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.